What’s Wrong with Supplements and What are the Alternatives?

 To use the internal combustion engine as a metaphor again, our food is similar to the fuel which needs to be combined with air, put under pressure and ignited to do any work.
-Similarly, our food needs to be broken down and the parts react directly with receptors; or provide fuel to biochemical reactions in or around our cells; or for the micro-organisms in our gut which transform them into metabolites which are let back into the circulation and up to our brain or other organs as fuel or other functional elements.
+Similarly, our food needs to be broken down and the parts react directly with receptors; or provide fuel for biochemical reactions in or around our cells; or for the micro-organisms in our gut which transform them into metabolites which are let back into the circulation and up to our brain or other organs as fuel, regulating hormones or other functional elements.

-The ingredients in Kalari are slowly revealing their attributes as research continues to study the actions of the hundreds and thousands of different wild food components we group as antioxidants, anti-inflammatories, anti-allergens, immune boosters, adaptogens (normalizing and fortifying agents), anti-cancer agents, anti-proliferatives (stop rogue cells from reproducing), minerals, enzyme regulators and good sugars (eg trehalose, ribose, sambubiose, mannose, rhamnose etc).
+The ingredients in Kalari are slowly revealing their attributes as research continues to study the actions of the hundreds and thousands of different wild food components we group as antioxidants, anti-inflammatories, anti-allergens, immune boosters, adaptogens (normalizing and fortifying agents), anti-cancer agents, anti-proliferatives (stop rogue cells from reproducing), minerals, enzyme regulators and good sugars (eg trehalose, ribose, sambubiose, mannose, rhamnose and 15 others).

 The last group, the good sugars are a very new area of understanding.

 Our cells are an ordered collection of structures that communicate with one another through what is called signalling.
 The biochemistry of this involves the reaction products of sugars with sugars, sugars with proteins and sugars with fats (lipids).
 These variants are called glycans, glycoproteins or proteoglycans, glycolipids or lipoglycans depending on the major component in the glycated product.